Observation of Directed Flow of Hypernuclei $^3_{\Lambda}$H and $^4_{\Lambda}$H in $\sqrt{s_{\rm NN}}$ = 3 GeV Au+Au Collisions at RHIC: Abstract

 \section{Abstract}

-We report here the first observation of directed flow ($v_1$) of the hypernuclei $\HS$ and $\HF$ in mid-central Au+Au collisions at \snn3 at RHIC.
+We report here the first observation of directed flow ($v_1$) of the hypernuclei $\HS$ and $\HF$ in midcentral Au+Au collisions at \snn3 at RHIC.
 These data are taken as part of the beam energy scan program carried out by the STAR experiment.
-From 165 million good events in 5-40\% centrality, about 8400 $\HS$ and 5200 $\HF$ candidates are reconstructed through two- and three-body decay channels.
+From 165 $\times$ 10$^{6}$ events in 5\%-40\% centrality, about 8400 $\HS$ and 5200 $\HF$ candidates are reconstructed through two- and three-body decay channels.
 We observe that these hypernuclei exhibit significant directed flow.
-Comparing to that of light nuclei, it is found that the mid-rapidity $v_1$ slopes of $\HS$ and $\HF$ follow baryon number scaling, implying that the coalescence is the dominant mechanism for these hypernuclei production in such collisions.
+Comparing to that of light nuclei, it is found that the midrapidity $v_1$ slopes of $\HS$ and $\HF$ follow baryon number scaling, implying that the coalescence is the dominant mechanism for these hypernuclei production in the 3 GeV Au+Au collisions.

-When a nucleon is replaced by a hyperon ($e.g.$ $\Lambda$, $\Sigma$) with strangeness S = -1, a nucleus is transformed into a hypernucleus which allows for the study of the hyperon-nucleon ($Y$-$N$) interaction.
+When a nucleon is replaced by a hyperon ($e.g.$, $\Lambda$, $\Sigma$) with strangeness $S$ = -1, a nucleus is transformed into a hypernucleus which allows for the study of the hyperon-nucleon ($Y$-$N$) interaction.
 It is well known that two-body $Y$-$N$ and three-body $Y$-$N$-$N$ interactions, especially at high baryon density, are essential for understanding the inner structure of compact stars~\cite{Gerstung:2020ktv,Lonardoni:2014bwa}.
-A new result on $\Lambda-p$ elastic scattering with better precision has been reported by Jefferson Lab~\cite{CLAS:2021gur}, which may helps constrain the neutron star equation of state.
-Until recently, almost all hypernuclei measurements have been carried out with light particle ($e.g.$ $e$, $\pi^{+}$, $K^{-}$) induced reactions~\cite{Hashimoto:2006aw,HKS:2014nmp}, where spectroscopic properties of hypernuclei are analyzed around the saturation density.
+New results on precision measurements of $\Lambda$-$p$ elastic scattering from Jefferson Lab~\cite{CLAS:2021gur} and $\Sigma^{-}$-$p$ elastic scattering from J-PARC~\cite{J-PARCE40:2021qxa,J-PARCE40:2021bgw} became available recently, which may help to constrain the equation of state of high density matter inside a neutron star.
+Until recently, almost all hypernuclei measurements have been carried out with light particle ($e.g.$, $e$, $\pi^{+}$, $K^{-}$) induced reactions~\cite{Gal:2016boi,Hashimoto:2006aw,HKS:2014nmp}, where the $Y$-$N$ interaction around the saturation density is analyzed from spectroscopic properties of hypernuclei.